How To Distress Furniture: DIY Complete Guide

 Making your own distressed furniture starts with a very important first step: sanding!
-To begin, sand all of your chosen pieces of wood using up to 120 grit sandpaper, removing all old paint or finishing if there is any and revealing the bare wood beneath.
+To begin, sand all of your chosen pieces of wood using up to 120 grit sandpaper, removing any old paint or finishing if there is any and revealing as much of the bare wood beneath as possible.

 Depending on how large the piece of furniture is that you’re trying to distress, you may want to wrap the sandpaper around a block of wood to aid with this process, or even opt for an orbital sander in places where you need to cover a large area.

-Once you are done sanding, wipe the dust from the surface of the wood so that you have a clean surface to begin staining.
+Once you are done sanding, wash the dust from the surface of the wood so that you have a clean surface to begin staining.

 It’s important during this process to make sure you’re wearing all of the proper PPE to protect yourself!
 I recommend always wearing a mask and safety goggles while sanding and spray painting to ensure that you’re protected and aren’t breathing in any toxic material.